Do Irlen Filters Work? ... Analysis of clinical data

 - They had returned for a Retest and had testing results for one or more of the three areas to be used as comparison.

 Apart from that, there were no other criteria ... ie we did not just pick the "good" results - they are all there ... the good, the bad and the ugly!!
-It did, however, leave out those who didn't have valid data for various reasons ... adults, those that didn't get Irlen Filters after the initial diagnosis, and those that didn't come back for a Retest.
+It did, however, leave out those who didn't have valid data for various reasons ... adults who we did not do test levels for, those that didn't get Irlen Filters after the initial diagnosis, and those that didn't come back for a Retest.

 Although each student would have received a Retest report with graphing of their individual results, only the "raw" data result numbers were used for analysis.

-- 117 students (36%) improved better than their chronological age in reading accuracy.
+- The average change in Accuracy (for the total sample) was 13.35 months.
+(Note this is, on average, 5.044 months more than the chronological age ... ie 13 months improvement in 8 months!!)
 This means they improved ... not just better than they were doing, but even more than their peers.

 The following points can be seen clearly from these results: